RAM Mounting of Devices on a Vintage Vespa

 Garmin Montana

-Here is my Garmin Montana 600 GPS mounted, the power cable from the mount has been removed since img_2038the Sprint is still running 6v.
+Here is my Garmin Montana 600 GPS mounted, the power cable from the mount has been removed since the Sprint is still running 6v.
 Once I install the P200E engine I am rebuilding that will provide 12v power I will likely add a power plug and run the GPS unit powered.

 Parts Used: